 You can enjoy listening to music and watching small TV sets with portable solar panels.
 All you need to connect them through an inverter shown above.
 Perhaps your kids want to bring a remotely operated toy quadcopter or another device to the campsite; you can use the panel to charge their battery as well.

 A portable solar panel also enhances the comfort level of your camping.
-For example, it powers your fan that cools the air and blows insects away.
+For example, it powers your fan which cools the air and blows insects away.
 You like to use electric mug warmers on cool mornings.
 Then, you can plug in your laptop to the inverter and the solar panel battery to recharge it and check the weather for the day.

 Portable solar panels also keep your communication devices like cellphones, walkie-talkies, and GPS units up and running.
 Even they can charge your notebook computer-battery banks.